Rotary Masked Autoencoders are Versatile Learners: Experiments

 \subsection{Interpolation}

 We evaluate \method{}\ on three interpolation tasks with increasing dimensionality and sampling irregularity. \emph{(i) Spiral}: A 2D synthetic benchmark of 300 noisy Archimedean spirals as in Ref.~\cite{chen2023contiformer}; \emph{(ii) Synthetic}: The 50-step univariate task from Ref.~\cite{shukla2021heteroscedastic} and \emph{(iii) PhysioNet}: 48-hour ICU records containing 41 clinical variables \cite{silva2012physionet}.
 For \textit{(i)}, each spiral is discretized into 75 evenly-spaced time steps.
 To create irregular time-series data, time points are randomly selected from the first half of each spiral, which are used for interpolation.
 For \textit{(ii)}, the interpolation task is between a random subsample including between 3 and 10 points per trajectory.
 For \textit{(iii)}, we follow the 50\% masking protocol of~\cite{moor2021hetvae}: half of the time, rows with at least one observation are hidden and must be reconstructed from context.
 We provide additional experimental details in the Appendix, respectively \ref{sec:spiral}, \ref{sec:synthetic}, and \ref{sec:physio}.
-All experiments are conducted to ensure a direct comparison with the results of Transformer~\cite{vaswani2017attention}, LatentODE~\cite{chen2018neural}, ContiFormer~\cite{chen2023contiformer} for \textit{(i)} as reported by \cite{chen2023contiformer}, and for HeTVAE for \textit{(ii)} and \textit{(iii)} as reported by \cite{moor2021hetvae}.
+All experiments are conducted to ensure a direct comparison with the results of the Transformer~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}, LatentODE~\cite{chen2018neural}, and ContiFormer~\cite{chen2023contiformer} for \textit{(i)}, and HeTVAE for \textit{(ii)} and \textit{(iii)}.
 Across scales, our \method{}-tiny configuration consistently scores competitively with respect to benchmarked MSE/RMSE, as seen in Table.~\ref{tab:interpolation}.
+We lastly remark on \method{}'s ability to retain progressively higher frequency modes for interpolation with time-series data in Appendix \ref{sec:freq_retention}.